“Do you know that six poultry houses are being built on the banks of Spring Creek?”

 The first is water quantity.
 Several wells and a spring in the area went dry in 2018 for the first time.
 Spring Creek is spring-fed.
 Without this water source, there will be no creek.
 Is this due to the large amounts of water that poultry houses pump from the underlying Roubidoux aquifer?
 We cannot say for sure.
 The USGS started a 5-year study of this aquifer in 2017.
 We will keep monitoring the situation.

 The second is water quality.
 The biggest threat to our water comes from the massive amounts of poultry litter produced.
 Poultry litter makes an excellent fertilizer and it is readily available.
 Ranchers spread it on their fields to grow crops for cattle.
 Nitrogen is used by the crops.
 The phosphorous component is over-abundant.
 It remains in the soil and leaches into the creek.
 This can cause nutrient-loading, too many nutrients, which can result in algae blooms, depletion of oxygen, and death of fish and other life in the stream.

 projects underway - how you can help

-As of this writing, January 15, 2019, projects are being developed by Spring Creek Coalition aimed directly at helping Spring Creek Watershed.
-We will have more later.
+As of this writing, May, 2019, projects are being developed by Spring Creek Coalition aimed directly at helping Spring Creek Watershed.

-In the meantime, follow Green Country Guardians (GCG), on their website and on Facebook.
-GCG is undertaking legislation and other projects concentrating on all of Northeast Oklahoma and especially mitigating the damage being done by the influx of chicken houses on the people who now have them in their back yards.
+You can also follow Green Country Guardians (GCG), on their website and on Facebook.
+GCG is undertaking legislation and other projects concentrating on all of Northeast Oklahoma and especially on mitigating the damage being done by the influx of chicken houses on the people who now have them in their back yards.